-The Company has located several priority exploration targets at the Ikutahara Project, including the Ryuo and Akebono prospects.
+The Company has located several priority exploration targets at the Ikutahara Project.
 Results from the regional exploration program are being used to plan and focus ongoing exploration work at the Ikutahara Project, including detailed prospect mapping, surface geochemical surveys, and drilling on priority targets.